microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Narrowing.md

 ## The `in` operator narrowing

-Javascript has an operator for determining if an object has a property with a name: the `in` operator.
+JavaScript has an operator for determining if an object has a property with a name: the `in` operator.
 TypeScript takes this into account as a way to narrow down potential types.

 For example, with the code: `"value" in x`. where `"value"` is a string literal and `x` is a union type.